 My new Sailing Dinghy is for sale, yes sale, not sail

-Lesson Learned!
+Dinghy Shore Boat Lesson Learned!

 I was sure this purchase would work out, so sure I was ready to get rid of the Livingston, but Linda said I better hang on to it just in case.
 She was right, and I'm glad I still have the Livingston.

-After a summer of cruises to our usual hangouts and a quick trip to Butchart Garden, I have given the new sailing dinghy the proverbial boot.
+After a summer of cruises to our usual hangouts and a quick trip to Butchart Gardens, I have given the new sailing dinghy the proverbial boot.
 And as a final insult I removed the snap davits and re-installed them on the Livingston, done and done.

 All the problems with the sailing dinghy individually are not a big deal, but when taken as a whole package, it simply was an intolerable situation.